Hanikamu/hanikamu-service/README.md

 #### Principles

-- Service will implement ONLY a .call! public instance method.
+- Subclasses of the service should implement a main `.call` instance method.

-- A Service.call! will success on it's task or will raise an error
+- A `Service.call!` will success on it's task or will raise an error

-- .call! will raise a set of known errors(validation, ...)
+- `.call!` will raise a set of known errors(validation, ...)

-- Service.call will success on it's task returning a monadic Success reponse or will fail returning a monadic Failure
+- `Service.call` will success on it's task returning a monadic Success reponse or will fail returning a monadic Failure

-- .call will only catch a set of known Service Errors inheriting from Hanikamu::Service::WhiteListedError and it's implemented as a wrapper of .call!
+- `.call` will only catch a set of known Service Errors inheriting from Hanikamu::Service::WhiteListedError and it's implemented as a wrapper of `.call!`

 #### Responsibilities